Oakwright/dodevops/README.md

 Protect your token well.
 Anyone with access to your token has the ability to create and destroy things and incur you costs, so be careful with it.
 This is opensource so that you can read the code if you want and verify how the token is used.
-Storing the token in the .env file is convenient but it is not the most secure, so if you feel paranoid don't do that or delete the token after.
+Storing the token in the .env file is convenient, but it is not the most secure, so if you feel paranoid don't do that.

 If you want more info about DO tokens, see here: https://docs.digitalocean.com/reference/api/create-personal-access-token/